neil-sriv/blog/ns-blog/content/tech/hugo.md

 the `range` function syntax pattern is a bit strange to me coming from a mostly `python` and `java` background, but it reminds for a `for each` loop.

 the other really strange thing to me about `hugo` syntax is that you have to use a `.` to reference the current local variable (*I think?*)
 ### templates, archetypes, and lookup order, oh my!
 `hugo` compiles the static site beginning at the `index.html` page
 #### partial templates
 partial templates allow you to pre-define

 not all markdown support comes out of the box unfortunately, specifically `blockquotes`.
 Normally you can specify a type of `blockquote` style, like `NOTE` or `WARNING`, and you get a nicely formatted and colored section:

 \<INSERT PICTURE OF BLOCKQUOTE HERE\>

 unfortunately for me, rendering blockquotes with types is not supported by default.
 I had to write a new partial template:

-> and by "write", I of course meant, "found on github"
+> and by "write", I of course mean, "found on github"

 ```
 {{ $emojis := dict